 Checking in and boarding an outbound plane tends to be civilized.
 Security is professional but not overbearing, and airport staffers are usually helpful and patient.
 In the busy summer season lines can get long, and you should play it safe and arrive a couple of hours before your flight.

 Airline and Airport Links.com.
 This website has links to many of the world's airlines and airports. www.airlineandairportlinks.com.

 Airline Security Issues

 Transportation Security Administration.
-Everything you need to know about security before you go to an airport. www.tsa.gov.
+Everything you need to know about security before you go to an airport, including access to fast track in USA, can be found here. www.tsa.gov.